-A: It has high fee rates: The upfront fees, the closing, insurance costs, and initiation fees for a reverse mortgage loan are high, as per the ration of low-income earners to top income earners – they marginally higher than the costs charged for refinancing.
+A: It has high fee rates: The upfront fees, the closing, insurance costs, and initiation fees for a reverse mortgage loan are pricey, as per the ration of low-income earners to top income earners – they marginally greater than the costs charged for refinancing.

-However, one can finance the fees from the reverse mortgage itself, so there are options to avoid “out of pocket” expenses at the closing period.
+However, one can finance the fees from the reverse mortgage itself, so there are options to avoid “out of pocket” expenses at the end period.

-It has ‘accumulating’ interest: Unlike other loan payment plans, the reverse mortgage loan does not involve monthly payments.
-The credit amount – the sum you will ultimately have to pay back – grows more significant over time.
+It has ‘accumulating’ interest: Unlike other loan payment, the reverse mortgage loan does not involve monthly payments.
+The credit amount – the sum you will ultimately have to pay back – grows more over time.

 Therefore, every month, the sum of interest you will, in due course, owe increases – it accrues.
 However, the amount you owe on loan will never outstrip the value of the estate when the loan becomes due.

-The HECM loan limit’s presently set at $726,525, meaning the amount you can borrow depends on this value, even if your estate has a higher value.
-Your actual loan amount is stipulated by a calculation that uses the appraised value of your property (or the lending limit above, whichever, is less), the amount of money you owe on the estate, your age, and current interest rates.
+The HECM loan limit’s presently set at $726,525, meaning the amount you can borrow depends on this value.
+Your loan amount is stipulated by a calculation that uses the appraised value of your property (or the lending limit above, whichever, is less), the amount of money you owe, your age, and current interest rate.

 It seems complex: It is, basically, a mortgage in reverse – a concept that can be hard to get your head around.

-With a traditional mortgage, you borrow cash up front and pay the loan over time.
-A reverse mortgage loan, on the other hand, is one where you accumulate the credit over time and recompensate it in full when you and your spouse (if applicable) are no longer living in the estate.
+With a traditional mortgage, you borrow up front and pay the loan.
+A reverse mortgage loan, on the other hand, is one where you accumulate the credit and recompensate it in full when you and your spouse (if applicable) are no longer living in the residence.
 If there is any equity remaining at that time, it all belongs to you or your heirs.